Lightning-AI/pytorch-lightning/docs/source-pytorch/accelerators/gpu_intermediate.rst

     # train on all available GPUs (using SageMaker Distributed Data Parallel)
     trainer = Trainer(strategy="smddp", accelerator="gpu")

-You could read it `here <https://docs.aws.amazon.com/sagemaker/latest/dg/data-parallel-intro.html>`_ on how they speed up the training process.
+You can learn more about how they speed up the training process `here <https://docs.aws.amazon.com/sagemaker/latest/dg/data-parallel-intro.html>`_.
+There's also a blog about how it powers `Amazon Search <https://aws.amazon.com/blogs/machine-learning/run-pytorch-lightning-and-native-pytorch-ddp-on-amazon-sagemaker-training-featuring-amazon-search/>`_.

 Bagua